Humanoid robot alongside humans raising questions about whether AI is truly alive

 We take in data, we guess what’ll happen next, and we adjust.
 AI does the same.
 Not with feelings, but with functions that mimic our human feelings.

-And now, something even more unexpected happens: people are using AI as coaches, confidantes, and sounding boards.
+And now something even more unexpected is happening: people are using AI as coaches, confidantes, and sounding boards.
 Not just to write emails or summarize articles, but to make decisions, manage their emotions, and figure out their lives.

-• Teenagers are turning to chatbots instead of therapists (or sadly, even friends).
+• Teenagers are turning to chatbots instead of therapists, or in some cases, instead of friends.

 • Executives are bouncing leadership dilemmas off large language models.